1Fr3aK2/Fortress/README.md

 ---

-## Future Work
+## Future Work (v2.0)

+- **Manual SSH protocol parsing** — replace `libssh` with a hand-rolled SSH handshake using OpenSSL directly, eliminating the external dependency and demonstrating deep protocol knowledge at the packet level
+- **Thread pool** — replace `fork()` per connection with a fixed-size thread pool for better resource efficiency under high concurrency, removing the overhead of process creation per session
+- **HTTP and FTP honeypots** — extend to additional services with fake admin panels and login pages to capture a broader attacker profile and detect web-based scanners
+- **Real-time dashboard** — a third container serving live threat visualisations via Server-Sent Events over a C++ HTTP server, built on top of the existing Webserv foundation
-- **GeoIP resolution** — resolve attacker IPs to country using `libmaxminddb`, include in `stats.json` and the report
+- **GeoIP resolution** — resolve attacker IPs to country using `libmaxminddb`, include in `stats.json` and the terminal report
-- **Threshold alerts** — trigger a webhook or email when a single IP exceeds N attempts within a time window
+- **Brute-force alerts** — sliding window detection triggering a webhook or email when a single IP exceeds a configurable threshold within a time window
-- **Persistent storage** — replace the append-only JSON log with a SQLite database to enable efficient querying over long-running deployments
-- **Web dashboard** — a third container serving a minimal HTML page that reads `stats.json` and renders live charts
-- **Username tracking** — the current aggregation focuses on passwords and IPs; extending it to track usernames would complete the credential picture
+- **Username tracking** — extend hashmap aggregation to cover usernames alongside passwords and IPs for a complete credential picture

 ---